 Experiencing a traumatic event may lead to distress and disruption.
 People may go through a wide range of common responses after these events.
 There is no one way to respond to trauma and impact can vary from person to person.
 OVA advocate counselors can help people learn more about, process, and cope with the range of common ways people respond after traumatic events.
 For more infomation and resources on the impact of trauma, click here.

 To contact OVA to ask quetions or schedule an appointment, see OVA's Contact Page for the various ways to connect with free and confidential services.
 The below information may be helpful for people who want to know more before or after connecting with OVA staff.

-If you, a friend, or loved one have experienced an assault, experiences of bias, crime, discrimination, harassment, intimate partner abuse, sexual assault or stalking, the victim/survivor has rights and options.
-OVA can discuss reporting options and what to expect in a process to assist the survivor in making an informed decision that they decide is best for them.
+If you, a friend, or loved one have experienced an assault, experiences of bias, crime, discrimination, harassment, intimate partner abuse, sexual assault or stalking, the victim/survivor/impacted party has rights and options.
+OVA is available to discuss reporting options and what to expect in a process to assist the survivor in making an informed decision that they decide is best for them.
+For more information on reporting options click here.
 OVA is not the office that investigates or adjudicates cases.
-OVA's victim advocate counselors are confidential staff who are informed about the different reproting options and are a resource to help survivors explore their options.
-For more details on confidentiality please visit the About OVA's page, confidentiality section.
+OVA's victim advocate counselors are staff who are informed about the different reproting options and are a resource to help survivors explore their options if they would like.
+For more details on our confidentiality please visit the About OVA's page, and read the confidentiality section.